cianix/biolucxum/README.md

 chromosome X and Y and print out some coverage statistics.

+### bedLength

+The program prints out the length of a BED file.

 ### bedSlop

-An alternative to the bedtools slopbed.
+An alternative to the *bedtools slopbed*.
 The script manages negative slop values too.
 *There isn's a control on chromosomes lenght*.